Tsui Hark: 1980s–2000s: Golden era

-American films

 In the mid-to-late '90s, Tsui tried Hollywood with two films starring Jean-Claude Van Damme: Double Team (1997) and Knock Off (1998).
 In 2002, he made Black Mask 2: City of Masks, an American market sequel to Jet Li's 1996 film.
 It was released direct-to-video in the United States in December of that year before being theatrically released the next month in Hong Kong.

-2000s
+2000s–present: China-Hong Kong co-productions

 Tsui returned to directing at home in 2000 after not having made a local film since 1996.
 Time and Tide (2000) and The Legend of Zu (2001) were action extravaganzas with lavish computer-generated imagery that gained cult admirers but no mass success.

 Tsui continues to push technical boundaries and revise old favourites.
 Master Q 2001 was Hong Kong's first combination of live action and Pixar-style 3D computer animation.
 Era of Vampires (2002; US title, "Tsui Hark's Vampire Hunters") reworked a subgenre popular in the '80s, hybrid martial arts / supernatural horror films featuring the "hopping corpses" of Chinese folk legend.

 In 2005, Tsui launched the multimedia production Seven Swords, a film adaptation of Liang Yusheng's novels Saiwai Qixia Zhuan and Qijian Xia Tianshan.
 The film came with a television series counterpart (Seven Swordsmen), a comic book series, a cellphone game, clothing brand, and an online multi-player video game.
 The film was relatively successful, and in February 2006 Tsui announced plans to begin filming the second late in the year.
 As of 2008, Tsui continues to work on the script for Seven Swords 2 in between filming projects.
 In 2011 there has been no news nor plans about a Seven Swords 2.
 Rumors has it that due to lack of interest by the filmmakers of finishing the hexalogy lead the project into being cancelled.

 In August 2008, Tsui provided art direction for the direct-to-video anime feature titled Kungfu Master (a.k.a.
 Wong Fei Hong vs Kungfu Panda), an apparent unofficial sequel to Kung Fu Panda, featuring Chinese folk hero Wong Fei-hung.
-Also in 2008 was the thriller Missing starring Angelica Lee.
-His latest comedy film All About Women features wonky sound editing and comic graphics.
+He also directed the 2008 thriller Missing starring Angelica Lee and the 2008 romantic comedy film All About Women featuring comic graphics and extensive ADR dubbing.